Introduction

 [%shoe sole-ids=(list @ta) effect=shoe-effect]`

-s, for now, are always of the shape [%sole effect=sole-effect]
+shoe-effects, for now, are always of the shape [%sole effect=sole-effect], where

 An iron (contravariant) door that defines an interface for Gall agents utilizing

-that the underlying application specifies, which shoe then feeds back into the underlying app as an +on-command
+command-type that the underlying application specifies, which shoe then feeds back into the underlying app as an +on-command callback.

 10-arm Gall agent core.
 See the shoe example app